 If you are an espresso lover, you will have tasted a superbly pulled shot at some point in your life.
 That perfect blend of bitterness, acidity, and sweetness.
 The intense aroma, the golden shot topped with thick crema, the smooth, velvety body.
 There are few greater pleasures in life.

-If you are an espresso lover on the quest to craft that perfect shot, a manual espresso machine may be the solution you are looking for.
-Manual espresso machines allow you to explore the world of espresso and experiment with different brewing parameters.
+And a manual espresso machine is in many ways a key step into learning how to craft that perfect shot, a manual espresso machine.
+Manual espresso makers allow you to explore the world of espresso and experiment with different brewing parameters.
 While they tend to be very unforgiving, they are also the most rewarding.
 As my husband loves to say- the lows are lower, but the highs are higher.

 What is a Manual (Lever) Espresso Machine?

-There are three main types of espresso machines:
+There are three main types of espresso makers:

-Among manual espresso machines, you can either get electric or non-electric machines.
+Among manual machines, you can either get electric or non-electric machines.
 The electric machines have a boiler to heat the water and also a steam wand.
-The non-electric require the user to boil water separately themselves to preheat the machine and pull the shot.
+The non-electric machines require the user to boil water separately to preheat the machine and pull the shot.

 Types of Manual Espresso Machines

-There are two main types of manual espresso machines: Spring Piston vs. Direct Lever.
+There are two main types of manual espresso makers: Spring Piston vs. Direct Lever.

 Who Should Buy A Manual Espresso Machine?

 So you may be wondering, with all the advanced technology around, why would anyone want to go back to brewing espresso manually?
 They are fiddly and time-consuming to use.
 Despite this, hobbyist baristas love the idea of mastering the art of espresso.
-Manual espresso machines offer complete control over the taste of their espresso, and a good technique can culminate in some pretty tasty shots.
+Manual espresso makers offer complete control over the taste of their espresso, and a good technique can culminate in some pretty tasty shots.
 This does come, however, at the cost of convenience.
-Manual espresso machines require a steep learning curve, and it can be difficult to produce consistent results.
+A manual espresso maker does have a steep learning curve, and initially, it can be difficult to produce consistent results.
 Despite this, there is something gratifying about handcrafting a perfect shot of espresso- the satisfaction is real people!
-So if you are an espresso enthusiast and love the process of brewing coffee and tinkering with different aspects of brewing, a manual espresso machine may be for you!
+So if you are an espresso enthusiast and love the process of brewing coffee and tinkering with different aspects of brewing, a manual espresso maker may be for you!

 Best Manual Espresso Machine of 2022